 Submit a report to the Agency on the MCP’s performance compared to Agency-established benchmarks or performance standards.

-Protocol 8: Implementation of Performance Improvement Projects (PIPs)
+Protocol 8: Implementation of Additional Performance Improvement Projects (PIPs)

 In consultation with Agency staff, the Contractor shall evaluate and periodically propose new PIP to improve MCP performance or meet new state mandates and objectives.
 The Contractor shall: